Five Ten Kestrel Lace Review

 Traction Walkability

 The Kestrel Lace scored high marks in our traction and walkability rating.
 This is primarily due to the flex of the sole in the toe and the full coverage Stealth C4 outsole.
 Five Ten's Stealth rubber is among the grippiest in the business, and testers found it to be confidence-inspiring while walking on virtually all surfaces.
-The Stealth Rubber is a softer compound than that found on other shoes like the Specialized 2FO Cliplite Lace or the Giro Chamber II, and this was evident in the tenacious grip that it provides.
+The Stealth Rubber is a softer compound than that found on other shoes like the Giro Chamber II, and this was evident in the tenacious grip that it provides.

-The Kestrel Lace didn't take top honors in this metric, losing out just slightly to the lugged sole design of the Shimano ME7 which provided more grip in wet conditions.
+The Kestrel Lace didn't take top honors in this metric, losing out just slightly to other models with lugged sole designs more clearly intended for hiking.
 The Stealth rubber sole of the Kestrel Lace has a tread pattern that is a number of large raised dots, as opposed to larger sole lugs, and these dots didn't provide as good of grip in the mud, although it didn't seem to hold onto mud either.
 If you're a rider who doesn't spend the majority of your time in muddy conditions, then this shoe provides excellent traction and walkability.

 Weight

 The Kestrel Lace is not a lightweight race shoe and certainly won't be the first choice of most weight-conscious riders out there.
-At 484 g or 17.1 oz, per shoe in size 43, the Kestrel Lace is one of the heaviest shoes in our test selection.
-They weigh 41g less than the Giro Chamber II, and 81g less than the Five Ten Hellcat Pro, both of which are somewhat beefier and more gravity oriented shoes.
+At 484 g or 17.1 oz, per shoe in size 43, the Kestrel Lace is on the heavier side of average in our test selection.

-The Kestrel Lace is significantly heavier than the featherlight carbon soled race shoes we tested, like the Giro Empire VR90 and the Shimano S-Phyre XC9.
-That said, it's only around 40-50g heavier than the more similar shoes in our tests, like the Specialized 2FO Cliplite and the Shimano ME7.
+The Kestrel Lace is significantly heavier than the featherlight carbon soled race shoes we tested, like the Giro Empire VR90.
+That said, it's only around 40-50g heavier than the more similar shoes in our tests.
 For the rider looking for this kind of shoe, that weight difference isn't likely to matter all that much.

 Durability